 I’ve got your Cinco de Mayo party right here!
 Caramelized Veggie Quesadillas, traditional and mango salsa, chunky guacamole…y mas!
 (That’s ‘and more’ for you gringos)

 (This post contains affiliate links.
 I may make a commission off sales but your price remains the same.)

 These quesadillas are filled with caramelized bell peppers, shallots, corn and black beans.
 “Caramelizing” vegetables simply means you cook them slowly, as the moisture inside the vegetables evaporates their natural sugars intensify making them sweeter.
 And if all the vegetables inside the quesadilla weren’t enough we are topping them with more!

 The Salsas and Guac!

-You can choose between traditional salsa, mango salsa and guacamole…or make all three.
+To top these gorgeous quesadillas you can choose between traditional Pico de Gallo, mango salsa and chunky guacamole…or make all three.
 That wouldn’t make me mad!
 Fresh salsas and guacamole add flavor, color and healthful nutrients to any meal.
 They are quick and easy to make and the salsas taste even better the next day.

 To Each His/Her Own!

 Remember these recipes are just a guideline.
 Want more heat?
 Add more chili peppers.
 Want to cool it down?
 Add less.
 It’s up to you, but remember to handle peppers with care.
 Always wash hands after handling and be careful not to touch your face or eyes fro several hours.
 See how to handle chilis click here.

 The Recipes: Caramelized Veggie Quesadillas with Salsas and Guacamole

 What you need: a cast iron grill pan or Anolon Tri-Ply Clad 12” Deep Ground Grill Pan.
 As always, you need a good knife,I use the 8″ Wusthof Ikon Chef’s knife